menefotto/errors/README.md

 simply calling Msg.

 -It provides only one function which is errors.New("error message");
+-It also provides errors.New("message",calldepth) calldepth is a non negative interger which specifies the calldepth, in the other New function is defaults to 1.
 -The errors type provides the errros.Error() which adds line number and file name/path;
 -The original error message it stored inside err.Msg